Prathameshjtp/LSTM-for-Time-Series-Prediction/README.md

 ## Requirements

-Install requirements.txt file to make sure correct versions of libraries are being used .
+Install requirements.txt file to make sure correct versions of libraries are being used.

 * Python 3.5.x
 * TensorFlow 1.10.0